ansakharov/lets_test/README.md

 ### How to run
 ```
 go run cmd/main.go --conf=conf.yaml
 ```

 #### Chapters
-- iter0: base api routes with some bugs (not in codebase)
+- v0.0.1: added some unit tests, fixed bug in GET /orders and decouple pool&repo from usecase.

-- iter1: added some unit tests, fixed bug in GET /orders and decouple pool&repo from usecase
+- v0.0.2: added intergration tests for gateway-usecase layers.
+Also added tests with fakes.